apita1423/libraryadventure-pp3/README.md

 ### Libraries and Programs Used
-- [VSCode](https://code.visualstudio.com/) - Used to create the HTML, CSS, and JS files.
+-
 - [Github](https://github.com/) - Used to hold my repository.
-- [Favicon](https://favicon.io) - Used to create the favicon from the logo that was created.
+-

 ---

 ## Deployment
-Disney Quiz has been deployed through Github.
+Library Adventure has been deployed through Heroku.

 - Click Here for the live site: [Disney Quiz](https://github.com/apita1423/disney-quiz-pp2)